-By 1910, Bud had a stable ranching operation and the couple had two sons.
+By 1910, Bud had a stable ranching operation, and the couple had two sons.
 In the Spring of 1914, his ranch was running so smoothly that he began to look around for something else to do.

 After Ballew had fully recovered, he was sent to arrest a wanted outlaw named Steve Talkington.
 However, when Talkington resisted arrest, Ballew shot and killed him.
 He was then sent to retrieve the commission from City Marshal Highnote of Wirt.
 However, Highnote had been fired and refused to vacate his position or hand over the reward.
 As a result, Ballew killed him too.

 Ballew’s most famous gunfight was with former U.S. Deputy Marshal Dow Braziel on January 31, 1919.
-The two apparently had a long standing feud because Buck and Bud Ballew had not enforced the Prohibition laws as aggressively as Dow Braziel.
+The two apparently had a long-standing feud because Buck and Bud Ballew had not enforced the Prohibition laws as aggressively as Dow Braziel.
 Very early in the morning, Ardmore Chief of Police Les Segler met up with Bud Ballew in the east part of the city, where gunshots had been heard.

-This did not prove well for DeputyBud Ballew.
+This did not prove well for Deputy Bud Ballew.
 Although he had long been respected and feared as a lawman, he was far from being heralded by the locals as a hero.
-Unfortunately, he had a habit of frequently making drunken rides through town, yelling and shooting off his gun.
-Though no one was ever hurt during this escapades, citizens had grown tired of them, especially in light of the fact that he was supposed to be holding up the law.
+Unfortunately, he frequently made drunken rides through town, yelling and shooting off his gun.
+Though no one was ever hurt during these escapades, citizens had grown tired of them, mainly because he was supposed to be holding up the law.
 Unfortunately, the notoriety he earned from the newspaper articles seemed to make him work hard to live up to the Wild West image, and his obnoxious drunken rides increased.